ArnoldDP/OStim-Community-Modlist/README.md

 >Join the discord! https://discord.gg/ostim

-Patreon, ko-fi, etc for various mod authors featured on this list (@me if i forgot about you, I don't know who does and doesn't have a thing set up)
+Patreon, ko-fi, etc for various mod authors featured on this list (@me if I forgot about you, I don't know who does and doesn't have a thing set up)

 >Baka (BHUNP): https://www.patreon.com/BaboFactory